Azure/kubernetes-volume-drivers/flexvolume/blobfuse/README.md

  - `/etc/kubernetes/volumeplugins` has already been the default flexvolume plugin directory in acs-engine (starting from v0.12.0)
  - Flexvolume is GA from Kubernetes **1.8** release, v1.7 is depreciated since it does not support [Dynamic Plugin Discovery](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md#dynamic-plugin-discovery).

-## 2. install blobfuse flex volume driver on every agent node
+## 2. install blobfuse FlexVolume driver on every agent node
 ### Option#1.
 Automatically install by k8s daemonset
 create daemonset to install blobfuse driver
  - v1.9